 What do you do with overripe bananas?
 If you answered banana bread, you’re in the majority!
 It seems like the default to use up overripe bananas.
 But there are really so many recipes you can use them in, so there’s no need to get stuck on repeat!
 These Peanut Butter Banana Mini Muffins are a delicious case-in-point!Jump to Recipe

 How to Make Peanut Butter Banana Mini Muffins

-I used this Wilton Non-Stick Mini Muffin Pan.
-Any mini muffin pan will do.
+Use a mini muffin pan for this recipe.
 Just make sure you remember to grease the pan!
 If you forget, you’ll end up like me and have to pry those babies out with a knife!
 Or just use paper baking cups. 😉

 First, mash the banana and the peanut butter together.
 I found doing it this way makes it easier to evenly incorporate the peanut butter across all the ingredients.
 Now add everything else and stir until it’s just combined.
 Don’t over stir it.

 Now you’re ready to scoop the batter into the muffin pan.
 About 1 1/2 – 2 tablespoons per cup was about perfect for mine.
 They’ll rise.